LeeMorinUCF/QMB6358F23/demo_04_R_intro/README.md

 ```

 The '%s' is called an 'escape sequence'.
-It tells the sprintf() function to look for the next argument (which should be a string)
+It tells the ```sprintf()``` function to look for the next argument
+(which should be a string)
-And insert it in the place of the '%s' and outputs the full string.
+and insert it in the place of the '%s' and then outputs the full string.
 ```R
 class(full_string)
 ```